farkkilab/devNKI-scripts/1_beforeSegmentation/README.md

 ## Description

-Scripts used to get ready the pixel probability maps used for segmentations.
+Scripts used to get ready the pixel probability maps used for segmentations for cells.
+Also to merge clinical information to stablish the molecular profile by patient.

 ## File list